 What is a 1098-T?

-The 1098-T is an IRS form that outlines all qualifying charges billed by the college to a student account for a specific calendar year.
+The 1098-T is an IRS form that outlines all qualifying payments made to the college on a students' account for a specific calendar year.
 It is important to note that 1098T forms issued by DMACC are for informational purposes only; students receiving a 1098T form should consult a tax professional regarding education related tax benefits or implications when filing their taxes.
-The 1098T form is also used to report any qualifying 3rd party payments or scholarships.
-As defined by the IRS a qualifying charge includes the cost of tuition, fees, and course material required for enrollment.
+The 1098T form is also used to report qualifying 3rd party payments or scholarships.
+As defined by the IRS a qualifying payment includes balances paid towards the cost of tuition, fees, and course material required for enrollment.
 For more details regarding the 1098-T please contact at tax professional or refer to the IRS Website.

 Where can I find my 1098-T?